lrtfm/cuda-roll/README.rst

 Introduction
 ---------------
+This roll installs:

++ NVIDIA Driver 361.45
-This roll installs NVIDIA CUDA Toolkit 7.5.18 and NVIDIA Driver v.352.79.
++ NVIDIA CUDA Toolkit 7.5.18
++ NVIDIA CUDA Deep Neural Network library (cuDNN) 5

 For more information about the NVIDIA CUDA Toolkit please see the official `NVIDIA developer website <http://developer.nvidia.com>`_